tete1030/openwrt-fastbuild-actions/README.md

 To trigger rebuilding base builder,
 1. Open your forked repo
-2. Click "Repo Dispatch" at the top right corner (left of the "Watch" button)
+2. Click "Repo Dispatch" or "Deploy" at the top right corner (left of the "Watch" button)
+3. If using "Deploy" trigger, fill your branch/tag/commit for "Ref" prompt (e.g. `master`)
-3. Fill `docker-build` for "Type" prompt
+4. Fill `docker-build` for "Type/Task" prompt
-4. Fill `{"debug": true}` for "Client Payload" prompt
+5. Fill `{"debug": true}` for "Payload" prompt
-5. Open the job's log page, wait for the SSH command shown up
+6. Open the job's log page, wait for the SSH command shown up (when debugging, you are allowed to SSH into the jobs with tmate.io)

 ## Details